Login to Complete _An Application_ or to Access Judging Panel

 The AIA Potomac Valley Excellence in Design Awards program is designed to encourage and recognize distinguished architectural achievement; to honor the architectural team, their clients and consultants who work together to improve the built environment; to demonstrate the breadth of services architects provide; and to celebrate and raise public consciousness of the architect’s role in shaping the quality of life through design excellence.

 Your design entry must be prepared and formatted as described below for submission through the digital portal.

 If you've previously submitted a project, you have an account and will be able to login with those credentials.
 If you have not, you will automatically establish an account when you create an entry application for the first time.
 Please review detailed instructions on the portal home page if you experience any technological issues using the portal.

 After creating an entry application, you may begin working on your forms and uploading the required files.
 You may save your work as you go and return to the site as often as needed, but all submission materials and entry fee payments must be completed and submitted by the submission deadline.

 Once an entry is completed for a particular project, that entire project submission may then be submitted to another chapter awards program without any key re-entry or re-uploads.
 Simply check the box "I Want to Submit This Submission to Another Category" when you are ready to finalize your submission on the last page of the submission form.

 AIA Potomac Valley Schedule 2017

-- Thursday, July 20, 2017: Submission Forms, Material Uploads and Entry Fees are due by 11:59pm EDT.
+- Friday, July 21, 2017 (new date): Submission Forms, Material Uploads and Entry Fees are due by 11:59pm EDT.
 Entry fee payments will be made by credit card in the awards submission portal when the project is ready for final submission.